-Seniors with seven chronic conditions are especially vulnerable to ending up in the hospital due to exposure to the coronavirus, according to newly updated data from the federal Centers for Medicare & Medicaid Services (CMS).
+Seniors with 12 chronic conditions are especially vulnerable to ending up hospitalized for COVID-19, according to newly updated data from the federal Centers for Medicare & Medicaid Services (CMS).

-CMS says that nearly 1.2 million Medicare beneficiaries were diagnosed with COVID-19, the disease caused by the coronavirus, between the start of the year and Sept.
-12. Of those beneficiaries, more than 332,000 were hospitalized with a COVID-19 diagnosis during that period.
+CMS says that more than 1.9 million Medicare beneficiaries were diagnosed with COVID-19, the disease caused by the novel coronavirus, between the start of last year and Nov.
+21. Of those beneficiaries, more than 493,000 were hospitalized as inpatients with a COVID-19 diagnosis during that period.

-Those numbers, released Nov.
-19, reflect cases and hospitalizations that CMS knew about as of Oct.
-9. The federal agency notes that all data in its latest report “will continue to change as CMS processes additional claims and encounters for the reporting period.”
+Those numbers, released in mid-January, reflect cases and hospitalizations that CMS knew about as of Dec.
+18. The federal agency notes that all data in its latest report will continue to change as CMS processes more Medicare health insurance claims.

-The data reveals that seven chronic conditions were most common among the Medicare beneficiaries who had been hospitalized:
+The data reveals that 12 chronic conditions are most common among the Medicare beneficiaries who have been hospitalized:

 - Rheumatoid arthritis/osteoarthritis: 46%

-Of the beneficiaries who were hospitalized, 21% died and 32% were discharged to their homes.
-The others moved from the hospital to skilled nursing facilities (22%), home health care (14%), hospice (5%) or other health care settings, CMS says.
+Of the beneficiaries who were hospitalized, 19% died and 35% were discharged to their homes.
+The others moved from the hospital to skilled nursing facilities (20%), home health care (15%), hospice (5%) or another health care facility (4%), CMS says.

-Medicare is the federal health insurance program for people who are age 65 and older or have certain disabilities.
+Medicare is the federal health insurance program for people who are age 65 and older or who have disabilities or certain medical conditions.

-Virus afflicts people of color, the elderly and the poor
+People of color, the elderly and the poor more often affected

 CMS says COVID-19 hospitalization rates are especially high for:

-By comparison, the overall rate for all Medicare beneficiaries was 517 hospitalizations per 100,000 people.
+By comparison, the overall rate for all Medicare-only beneficiaries was 527 hospitalizations per 100,000 people.